solderparty/bbq20kbd_hw/README.md

 The board uses the Raspberry Pi RP2040 MCU to poll the keyboard and trackpad and put the key press information into a FIFO.

-You can use the I2C interface to read the FIFO, reconfigure the chip, and change the keyboar backlight.
+You can use the I2C interface to read the FIFO, reconfigure the chip, and change the keyboard backlight.

 In addition to that, the board also has a USB Type-C socket, and when connected to a desktop computer (**Windows/Linux/MacOS**), a smartphone (**iOS/Android**), or a SBC (**Raspberry Pi**, etc), it enumerates as a USB HID Keyboard and Mouse combo!